fednep/goapilib/README.md

 with struct tags and load it using different methods depending on current needs.

-Without chaning code, the same configuration can be loaded:
+The same configuration can be loaded:
  * from .toml file
  * from .env file
  * from environment variables